SageJonathan/SageJonathan/README.md

 I'm a full-stack developer, AI consultant, and team lead with a passion for building scalable, user-first software.
  I specialize in designing, developing, and maintaining custom products for clients—bridging the gap between business goals and technical execution.

-As a prompt engineer in the AI space, I’ve worked at the forefront of language model integration—architecting intelligent systems that support real users in complex workflows.
+As a prompt engineer in the AI space, I collaborate with teams to design and refine natural language interfaces that make large language models more useful, accurate, and aligned with user needs.
 I bring a sharp eye for UX, strong systems thinking, and hands-on experience shipping production-ready tools across modern web stacks.

 With a background in operations management, alpine climbing, and language instruction, I lead with adaptability, communication, and a bias for action—whether I'm writing code, learning new tools, or navigating high-stakes environments.